logicly-au/pmhc-mds-user-documentation/doc/reporting.rst

 +++++++++++++++++++++++++++++++++++

 .. note::
    The Out series reports were released but not widely advertised in August 2019 with different specifications.
 The revised (current) specifications were released September 2019.

 Key specifications applying to all Out series reports:

-* Based on all episodes with and Episode End Date falling within the reporting period
+* Based on all episodes with an Episode End Date falling within the reporting period
 * There must be at least one `attended contact <https://docs.pmhc-mds.com/projects/data-specification/en/v2/data-model-and-specifications.html#attended-contact>`_ associated with the episode but it need not be in the reporting period
-* To be counted at 'Matched', both an initial and final measure of matching type must be recorded.
-See :ref:`matching_measure_types` tighter than that used in the A9 report, so figures in the two reports may vary between these reports.
+* To be counted as 'Matched', both an initial and final measure of matching type must be recorded.
+See :ref:`matching_measure_types`.
+Matching of measures in the Out series is tighter than that used in the A9 report, so figures in the two reports may vary between these reports.

 .. _category-out-1-2:

 Out-1 and Out-2 - Clinical outcomes
 +++++++++++++++++++++++++++++++++++

 * These indicators group the matched pairs for all episodes reported in Out-3 to indicate significant clinical changes between episode start and finish
 * The change for an episode is based on the effect size statistic which is defined as (score at episode end - score at episode start) / episode start scores for all episodes
 * Effect sizes of 1.5 or more constitute Significant improvement, -1.5 or less constitute Significant deterioration.
 Effect sizes between -1.5 and 1.5 indicate No significant change
 * Out-1 includes only episodes identified as "Low intensity psychological interventions", Out-2 only those identified as "Psychological therapies delivered by mental health professionals"

 .. _category-out-3:

 Out-3 - Completion rates for clinical outcome measures
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++

 * Reports the percentage of episodes completed in the reporting period that have outcome measures collected at both episode start and episode finish
-* The All Episodes columns count episodes regardless of their :ref:'Episode Completion Status'
+* The All Episodes columns count episodes regardless of their `Episode Completion Status <https://docs.pmhc-mds.com/projects/data-specification/en/v2/data-model-and-specifications.html#episode-completion-status>`_
 * The Treatment Concluded columns only include episodes that have an Episode Completion Status of 'Treatment Concluded'; administratively closed episodes are excluded
 * The KPI % is defined as the number of Treatment Concluded episodes with a matched pair divided by the total number of Treatment Concluded episodes

 .. _matching_measure_types: